warmana/cloudant-docs-fork/source/includes/api/_replication.md

 ### Replication database maintenance

-A replication database must be looked after like any other database.
+A replication database should be looked after like any other database.
-If you do not perform regular maintenance, you risk problems with invalid documents, caused by interruptions to the replication process.
+If you do not perform regular maintenance, you might accumulate invalid documents caused by interruptions to the replication process.
+A large number of invalid documents can result in excess load being placed on your cluster when the replicator process is restarted by Cloudant operations.

-There are two main actions you can perform to maintain a replication database:
+The main action you can perform to maintain a replication database is to remove remove old documents.

-1. Remove old documents.
 This can be done simply by determining the age of documents, and [deleting them](https://docs.cloudant.com/document.html#delete) if they are no longer required.
-2. Remove conflicted documents.
-These are documents affected by an interrupted replication process, resulting in temporary uncertainty over which document in the replication database is the correct one.
-It is straightforward to [find](https://docs.cloudant.com/mvcc.html#distributed-databases-and-conflicts) and [resolve](https://docs.cloudant.com/mvcc.html#how-to-resolve-conflicts) conflicted documents.